HarishPatil23/Walmart_SQL_Python/README.md

 - **Table Creation:** Set up tables in MySQL using Python SQLAlchemy to automate table creation and data insertion.
 - **Verification:** Run initial SQL queries to confirm that the data has been loaded accurately.

-### 9. SQL Analysis: Complex Queries and Business Problem Solving
+### **9. SQL Analysis: Complex Queries and Business Problem Solving**

-- Business Problem-Solving: Write and execute complex SQL queries to answer critical business questions, such as:
+In this stage, MySQL is used to write and execute **advanced analytical queries** that answer Walmart’s key business questions.
+The questions are organized into three clear categories for better readability and structured problem-solving.

+---
-### Category A — Sales & Revenue Analysis
+#### Category A — Sales & Revenue Analysis
 | # | Business Question | Purpose |
 |---|-------------------|--------|
 | **Q1** | Analyze Payment Methods and Sales | Understand customer payment preferences |